Steele dossier: Russian assistance to the Trump campaign

 On April 26, 2016, George Papadopoulos, a Trump campaign foreign policy advisor, held a breakfast meeting with Joseph Mifsud, a man described by James B. Comey as a "Russian agent".
-Mifsud, who claimed "substantial connections to Russian officials", said he had just returned from Moscow, where he learned the Russians had "dirt" on Clinton in the form of thousands of her emails.
-This occurred concurrently with the Hillary Clinton email controversy, but before the hacking of the DNC computers had become public knowledge.
+Mifsud, who claimed "substantial connections to Russian officials", said he had "just returned from Moscow, where he had 'learned that the Russians had obtained 'dirt' on then-candidate Clinton."
+Mr. Mifsud said he had been told the Russians had "thousands of emails".
+This occurred concurrently with the Hillary Clinton email controversy, and long before the hacking of the DNC computers became public knowledge on June 14, 2016.

 Papadopoulos later bragged "that the Trump campaign was aware the Russian government had dirt on Hillary Clinton".
 According to John Sipher, "court papers show he was, indeed, told by a Russian agent that the Kremlin had derogatory information in the form of 'thousands of e-mails'."

 Papadopoulos sent emails about Putin to at least seven Trump campaign officials.
 Trump national campaign co-chairman Sam Clovis encouraged Papadopoulos to fly to Russia and meet with agents of the Russian Foreign Ministry, who reportedly wanted to share "Clinton dirt" with the Trump campaign.
-When Donald Trump Jr. learned of the offer, he welcomed it by responding: "If it's what you say, I love it..."
+When Donald Trump Jr. learned of the offer, he welcomed it by responding: "If it's what you say, I love it."
 Later, on June 9, 2016, a meeting in Trump Tower was held, ostensibly for representatives from Russia to deliver that dirt on Clinton.
 Instead, the meeting was used to discuss lifting of the Magnitsky Act economic sanctions that had been imposed on Russia in 2012, a move favored by candidate Trump.

+In February 2018, a formerly classified memo was released by Democrats on the House intelligence committee.
+The memo connects the offer of help made to Papadopoulos in London with a similar offer of help made to Carter Page when he met with Igor Divyekin in Moscow.
+Steele had told the FBI that he knew nothing of Papadopoulos when preparing the dossier, so this was independent confirmation of the Russian offer of help to the Trump campaign.
+The dossier alleged that when meeting with Carter Page, Igor Divyekin raised the possibility of releasing "a dossier of kompromat the Kremlin possessed on Democratic presidential rival, Hillary CLINTON ... to the Republican's campaign team".
+The memo stated that "This closely tracks what other Russian contacts were informing another Trump foreign policy advisor, George Papadopoulos.
+In subsequent FISA renewals, DOJ provided additional information obtained through multiple independent sources that corroborated Steele's reporting."